t1ger112/GDS-Youth-Homepage-Website/README.md

  - topbar search icon [class="search"] ~ courtesey of: "https://iconsvg.xyz" website

 My website takes heavy inspiration from the government website, but may contain some drastic differences in the visual styling, as I am unable to create a more complicated site due to timescale and skill constrainsts.
 The only features of the site that do not function as a result of this are the "menu" and "search" top-bar navigation buttons.
 The website itself is designed to be easily scalable, with specific government services being added in dedicated modules of code, and a related "bookmark" link created in the page contents section at the top of the site.

+Here is a link to the video pitch of this website: https://youtu.be/ZUneVgFnsiE